-Hospitality Management - Associate Degree
+Hospitality and Event Management - Associate Degree

 If you are interested in travel, lodging, and dining - and you thrive in fast-paced environments - you have countless career opportunities in the hospitality industry.
 As a graduate of the Hospitality Management associate degree, you will be prepared for mid-management positions in hotels, restaurants, food service departments, golf/country clubs, ski resorts, private catering, assisted living centers, tourism bus lines, universities, cruise ships, and more.
 You may secure employment as a front office manager, food/beverage manager, executive housekeeper, revenue enhancement manager, building superintendent, or a sales manager (to name just some of the many careers in this exciting industry!)
 The curriculum includes American Hotel and Lodging Association Certifications.

 Rewarding Careers.
 Infinite Possibilities.

 You want more from your career – more responsibility and more rewards.
 We’ll help you get there.

 Take your career to the next level – whether that’s at a restaurant, resort, hotel, golf course, or other venue.
 With the Hospitality Management associate degree, you’ll be prepared for mid-management positions anywhere you want to go.
 Get skills and knowledge needed to upgrade your career.

 Program Costs & Financial Aid

 This program is fully eligible for financial aid.

 Estimates based on in-state residency.
 Learn more about tuition and fees.

 All credits from the following technical diploma(s) apply toward this associate degree: